Plesiotrochus souverbianus

-Plesiotrochus souverbianus is a species of sea snail, a marine gastropod mollusk in the family Plesiotrochidae.
+Plesiotrochus souverbianus is a species of sea snail, a marine gastropod mollusc in the family Plesiotrochidae.

 According to Strong & Bouchet (2008) is Plesiotrochus souverbianus a synonym of Plesiotrochus unicinctus.

 Description

 The height of the shell varies between 3 mm and 14 mm.
 The perforate shell is spirally striate, rather indistinctly longitudinally ribbed.
 The ribs are low and wide, rounded, and undulate the peripheral carina.
 The aperture is produced below into a short, narrow canal.
 The color of the shell is yellowish white, with thread-like spiral purplish lines interrupted by the ribs and generally arranged in pairs.
 There is a purple articulated line at the suture and the periphery, another one on the base.